bokmann/fullcalendar-rails/README.md

     $ gem install fullcalendar-rails

-At this point, the files from the fullcalendar project are in your asset pipeline's path... all you have to do is require them in the appropriate places.
+At this point, the files from the FullCalendar project are in your asset pipeline's path... all you have to do is require them in the appropriate places.
 For instance, in your application.css.scss:

     *= require fullcalendar